philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/format.md

 ### Manual Stacking

 Manual Stacking refers to you explicitly choosing a list of workouts that you would like combined.
-You can do this from Sync page.
+You can only do this from the UI on the `Sync` page.

-1. Select the workouts you would like combined, ensure they are all of the same Exercise Type
+1. Select the workouts you would like combined, ensure they are all of the same Workout Type
 1. Enable the `Stack Workouts` toggle at the top of the page
 1. Click Sync